mariaafara/documentSearch/README.md

 ### Run the API container

+A simple API is created using FastAPI to simplify using the search engine.

-The API allows you to run interactive queries and add new documents to the database
+This API allows you to run interactive queries and add new documents to the database

 ```bash
 docker run -p 8000:8000 -v $(pwd)/data/:/documentSearch/data doc_search